born2net/Angular-kitchen-sink/Readme.md

 ====

 The goal behind ng2Boilerplate is to deliver an easy to start Angular 2 base application that includes the basis around what any solid single page application requires.
+I spent countless hours reading every Angular2 book and article I could get my hands on (so you don't have to), and built IMHO the perfect Angular2 setup...

+- The goals are
+   - Best workflow for development
+   - Best production process
+   - Touch as many ng2 areas as possible
+   - strong modeling design (redux)
+   - Power by commonly used components (sliders, bootstrap, charts, etc)

 to install::
 ```